ARMmbed/lora-docs/docs/iotx.md

         update_ota_config_id_key(network_id, network_key, frequency_sub_band, public_network, ack);
 ```

-#### Verifying our setup
+#### Verifying the setup

-Now we can verify whether our setup works, by clicking the *Compile* button.
+Now you can verify whether the setup works by clicking the *Compile* button.

 <span class="images">![Compile button](assets/lora10.png)<span>Compile button</span></span>

-When compilation succeeds a file is downloaded.
+When compilation succeeds, a file is downloaded.

 Plug your development board into the computer (over micro-USB) to mount it as a USB mass storage device.
-In most cases no drivers should be needed, but they are [here](https://developer.mbed.org/handbook/Windows-serial-configuration) just in case.
+In most cases, you don't need a driver, but you can find drivers [here](https://developer.mbed.org/handbook/Windows-serial-configuration) just in case.

 Once the device mounts, drag the compiled file onto the board.
 This causes the device to boot up.
 You can then see messages coming in to the IoT-X application page: